 If you have questions about your Domestic Violence charge and would like more information, you can download a FREE copy of Daniel Izquierdo's special report, He Said, She Said: Three Mistakes That Can Destroy Your Domestic Violence Case in Florida from our website.
 If you are here today because you feel frustrated about a domestic violence battery charge and it is disrupting your life, we should talk.
-You can also contact us to set up a Free 4-Point Case Evaluation and Defense Strategy Session with me by first calling (305) 707-7345.
-The sooner we talk, the sooner you will have clarity on what you face—and just a little clarity can take away a lot of the stress.
+You can also contact us to set up a Free 4-Point Case Evaluation and Defense Strategy Session with me.

 Do You Find Yourself In Need Of A Miami Criminal Defense Lawyer?

 If you've recently found yourself in need of an experienced criminal defense attorney in Miami you should contact me as soon as possible.
 Please feel free to contact me online or to call my Coral Gables office directly at 305.707.7345.
 You can also request my free book "The Ultimate Guide To Fighting Criminal Charges In Florida", a detailed download discussing the myths, rumors and hearsay often associated with criminal charges, what to expect from your criminal court proceedings and important steps you must take to battle your charges.